- Contact: firstname.lastname@example.org

 Art Show Programming

-We also love to see art-related programming items.
-If you are interested in presenting something, or have a suggestion for a panel for art show programming, please submit the idea through the regular programming form.
+We love to see art-related programming items.
+If you are interested in presenting something, or have a suggestion for an art-related panel, please submit the idea through the regular programming form.